 Of course, as the sublessee, you will be responsible for the cost of any damages you cause.
 However, your sublessor and the landlord will be responsible for other building costs, such as repairing and maintaining common areas.

-There aren’t too many risks when it comes to commercial subleasing.
+There aren't too many risks for sublessees when commercial subleasing.
 But, as with everything, there are some.
-If you’re considering a commercial sublease, keep the following things in mind.
+So, if you're considering a commercial sublease, keep the following things in mind.

 Perhaps the most significant risk that you need to consider, particularly in the current climate, is the chance of your sublessor defaulting or breaching the terms of the original lease.
-If this happens, a sublessee will likely lose immediate access to the premises.
+A sublessee will likely lose immediate access to the premises if this happens.

-Often, subleasing means that you share a space with an existing tenant.
-This can help reduce costs because the fit out is already done, but may mean you have less room to move when it comes to personalising your space to suit your brand and business needs.
+Often, sub leasing means that you share a space with an existing tenant.
+An existing fit-out can reduce costs, but it may mean you have less room to move when personalising your space to suit your brand and business needs.

 If you require landlord maintenance and repairs, you may have to raise the alert through your sublessor, which can cause delays and headaches because you're adding a third party into the mix.